sjking/ci-bootshop/tests/README.md

 	$ echo "GRANT ALL ON testing.* TO 'mysqluser'@'localhost'" | mysql -uroot -pROOTPASSWORD
 	$ echo "flush privileges" | mysql -uroot -pROOTPASSWORD

+Run the script to create the table and populate with test data:

+	$ mysql -u mysqluser -pdevelopment testing < /vagrant/generator/tests/test_data.sql